dirkmueller/presentation-nashville-logclassify/presentation.md

   see the /compared with/ debug
 **** DEMO: open a pre-generated html report and show non obvious issue that are detected

+### Clustering
+- no clustering (DBSCAN, k-means) implemented yet
+- would be useful for finding outliers

 ### Web Frontend